TariqJandaly/white-wave/README.md

-A free to use whiteboard app for teams & friends to use!
+A free to use whiteboard app for organizations & friends to use!